makersacademy/rps-challenge/kd_approach.md

 ## Test Cases

-1. [] Check that the infrastructure works
+1. [X] Feature test that the infrastructure works / project structure works
-2.
+2. [] Test that
 3.

 ### USER STORY 2
 As a marketeer